luketerry/python-package/README.md

 ## Further Reading

-To learn more about creating and distributing Python packages, view the following projects and articles:
+To learn more about creating and distributing Python packages, read the following projects and articles:

 - [setup.py](https://github.com/kennethreitz/setup.py) from Kenneth Reitz
 - [samplemod](https://github.com/kennethreitz/samplemod) from Kenneth Reitz
 - [sampleproject](https://github.com/pypa/sampleproject) from PyPA